-The reviewer brings up a very interesting point.
-We believe it is the case the results here present an overall picture of the co-activation and function of MFC.
-As such, certain regions may be dynamically involved with different processes, depending on the context.
-However, this question is out of the scope of the present report, and would require extensive further research.
+The reviewer raises an interesting question, and one that we have begun to explore in other contexts.
+The results presented here focus on providing an overall picture of the co-activation and function of MFC.
+We agree with the Reviewer that it is very likely that certain regions are dynamically involved with different processes, depending on the context.
+However, this question is out of the scope of the present report, and would require extensive further research (there are also technical complications in modeling context-specific coactivation in this case, due to the meta-analytic nature of the data).
 We have noted this as a potential avenue for future research in a new paragraph in the discussion (lines 489-494).

 Even though the authors state distinct areas with distinct functions and connections there appear to be strong overall similarities in neighboring regions in co-activation and function potentially with gradients of change along different axes.
 For example "motor" seems to gradually decrease from posterior to anterior.
 Pain appears to decrease from ventral to dorsal Similarly DLPFC co-activation appears to increase from posterior to anterior.
 It would be very interesting to see if there is concordance or correlation in these functional - connectivity gradients / changes?
 E.g., a gradient of decrease in pain is associated with a decrease in amygdala co-activation?

 We have attempted to discuss potential gradients in more detail in the discussion.
 First, we have tried to formally identify functional gradients by introducing post-hoc exploratory tests of functional differences between sub-regions in the results (lines 381-400).
 These tests reveal some potential gradients, such as the association with ‘reward’ becoming stronger ventrally in the anterior zone.
-Although we do not have a test to formally determine if these gradients are accompanied by specific changes in co-activation, we have attempted to discuss such possibilities in the discussion such as:
+Although we do not have a test to formally determine if these gradients are accompanied by specific changes in co-activation, we have attempted to discuss such possibilities in the discussion:

 “In contrast, pre-SMA (P2) showed a stronger association with cognitive control and co-activated with regions important for goal-directed cognition (e.g. DLPFC, aIns).”
 Lines 430-431